Socio-Legal Theory and Practice

 Module 1: Socio-legal research traditions, 7.5 credits

-The first module expands the student's knowledge of different research traditions in sociology of law, providing advanced introduction to socio-legal concepts and perspectives.
+The first module expands the student's knowledge of different research traditions in sociology of law, providing an advanced introduction to socio-legal concepts and perspectives.
 It also explains how these are applied to the study of law in society.
 Great importance is attached to critically comparing the similarities and differences between socio-legal theories and research traditions.

 Module 2: Socio-legal methodologies, 7.5 credits